Agony Aunts: Why Free Couples Counseling Is A Bad Idea

 Do churches offer free marriage counseling?

 Some churches or religious institutions do offer marriage counseling for free!
 If you attend a church or another religious institution, see what they cover.
-They may also know of community services in your area that you can access for free.

 Do unmarried couples go to counseling?